Investing Brokerages & Advisors

 How does M1 Finance work?

-With M1 Finance, you can also invest in fractional shares.
-Because you have the ability to invest in partial shares, every dollar you contribute is automatically invested rather than having money sit in your account until you have enough to buy an entire share, which could cost hundreds or thousands of dollars.
+With M1 Finance, you can also invest in fractional shares or partial shares of assets.
+This helps you to maximize every dollar you contribute rather than having money sit in your account until you have enough to buy an entire share, and it allows you to diversify more with less invested.

 Other platforms offer many more trading windows, making it easier to buy and sell stocks at competitive prices.
 Because of its limited trading windows, M1 Finance is not designed for day trading.
-If that is something you’re interested in, you’re better off with another investing service.
+If that is something you're interested in, you're better off investing money with another service, like Robinhood or E*TRADE.

 For more information, read our M1 Finance Review.